00Hackgen/Tech-Quests/README.md

 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](http://www.firsttimersonly.com/)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-**Tech Quests**
-is a dynamic and inclusive platform that bridges the gap between talented students with a passion for coding, problem-solving, and innovation, across various domains, and leading companies seeking exceptional talent.
-We strive to create an environment that goes beyond software development, encompassing a wide range of skills such as design, data analysis, business strategy, communication, and more.
-Our goal is to provide students with the opportunity to showcase their diverse talents, connect with industry professionals, and unlock exciting career prospects.

-**Hackathon Goals:**
-1. **Inclusivity:** Our hackathons aim to be inclusive and welcoming to students with a broad range of skills and expertise.
-Whether you're a software engineer, designer, data scientist, business analyst, or any other talent, this hackathon is a platform for you to shine.
+<h1>About Our Skill Finding Program: Fostering Inclusive Innovation</h1>

+Welcome to our Skill Finding Program!
+We strongly believe in the power of inclusivity and diversity to drive innovation and create impactful solutions.
+Our Skill Finding Program is designed to ensure that everyone feels welcome and empowered to participate, regardless of their skill level, background, or experience.

+**Why Emphasize Inclusivity?**

+Inclusivity is at the heart of our mission.
+We recognize that the most groundbreaking ideas emerge when individuals from different walks of life come together, bringing unique perspectives and skills to the table.
+By fostering an inclusive environment, we aim to break barriers and create opportunities for all participants to collaborate, learn, and grow during this exciting event.

+**All Skill Levels Are Welcome:**

+Whether you're a seasoned coding expert or a novice just starting your programming journey, our Skill Finding Program is tailored to accommodate participants of all skill levels.
+We celebrate diversity in expertise and encourage the formation of well-rounded teams that can leverage a wide range of talents.

+**Bringing People Together:**

+Our Skill Finding Program is more than just a team formation process; it's a chance for you to connect with like-minded individuals who share your passion for technology and creativity.
+We provide a dedicated platform where participants can introduce themselves, highlight their skills, and find teammates with complementary abilities.

+**Promoting Collaboration:**

+Inclusivity and collaboration go hand in hand.
+Through our Skill Finding Program, we aim to foster an atmosphere of cooperation and support, where participants can freely exchange ideas, offer assistance, and work together harmoniously to tackle challenges and achieve their project goals.

+Join us in embracing the spirit of inclusivity and diversity as we embark on this thrilling hackathon journey.
+Together, we can create an environment where every participant can shine, learn, and make a meaningful impact.
+Let's build something incredible together!

+## Hackathon Goals:

-2. **Skill Demonstration:** Tech Quest' hackathons offer participants the chance to demonstrate their skills beyond just coding.
+1. **Skill Demonstration:** Tech Quest' hackathons offer participants the chance to demonstrate their skills beyond just coding.
 Students can showcase their problem-solving abilities, creativity, critical thinking, teamwork, and domain-specific knowledge.

-3. **Industry Connection:** We believe in providing valuable networking opportunities for students.
+2. **Industry Connection:** We believe in providing valuable networking opportunities for students.
 Our hackathons will connect participants with industry professionals, mentors, and recruiters from leading companies, fostering meaningful relationships.

-4. **Career Opportunities:** The ultimate goal is to unlock exciting career opportunities for students.
+3. **Career Opportunities:** The ultimate goal is to unlock exciting career opportunities for students.
 Through this platform, participants will have a chance to impress potential employers and open doors to internships or full-time positions in leading software and non-software companies.

-5. **Learning and Growth:** AIEN Talents' hackathons will not only be about competition but also about learning and personal growth.
+4. **Learning and Growth:** AIEN Talents' hackathons will not only be about competition but also about learning and personal growth.
 We encourage participants to learn from each other, collaborate, and gain new insights from industry experts.

-6. **Cross-Disciplinary Collaboration:** We promote collaboration between students from different backgrounds and disciplines.
+5. **Cross-Disciplinary Collaboration:** We promote collaboration between students from different backgrounds and disciplines.
 Diverse teams often lead to innovative solutions and novel approaches to problem-solving.

-7. **Real-World Challenges:** The hackathons will be designed around real-world challenges faced by industries today.
+6. **Real-World Challenges:** The hackathons will be designed around real-world challenges faced by industries today.
 This ensures that the solutions presented by participants are relevant and impactful.

-8. **Community Building:** AIEN Talents aims to build a strong community of talented individuals who can support and inspire each other on their professional journeys.
+7. **Community Building:** AIEN Talents aims to build a strong community of talented individuals who can support and inspire each other on their professional journeys.

-9. **Personal Development:** Besides technical skills, participants will have opportunities to enhance their communication, presentation, and project management abilities, which are valuable in any career path.
+8. **Personal Development:** Besides technical skills, participants will have opportunities to enhance their communication, presentation, and project management abilities, which are valuable in any career path.

-10. **Fun and Creativity:** While hackathons are intense, we want participants to enjoy the process and let their creativity flow.
+9. **Fun and Creativity:** While hackathons are intense, we want participants to enjoy the process and let their creativity flow.
 We encourage a fun and supportive atmosphere for everyone involved.

-Attract a diverse pool of talented students, nurture their skills, and open doors to exciting career paths beyond software development.
+Attracting a diverse pool of talented students, nurture their skills, and open doors to exciting career paths beyond software development.

-# Hackathons
+## Tech Quests / Hackathons
 Ready to embark on an exhilarating journey of innovation, creativity, and boundless opportunities?
-Welcome to InnoTechVerse, where talented minds converge, and new horizons are explored.
+Join our Github Onine Hackathons, where talented minds converge, and new horizons are explored.

 <!-- GETTING STARTED -->

-## Getting Started - Picking a project
+**Getting Started - Picking a Project and Joining the Developers List**

 1. **Choose a Project Repository**: Browse through the list of available project repositories and select the one you wish to work on.
 Each repository will have a unique identifier or link associated with it.